Deep Convolutional Correlation Iterative Particle Filter for Visual Tracking: Deep convolutional iterative particle filter

 As seen in Fig. \ref{fig:Clusters}, let $\mathcal{N}(x_{t,k}^{(i,j)},\sigma^{2})$ be the normal distributions after the convergence of the $k$-th iteration.
 We select the mean of these normal distributions as the particles for the next iteration if $d_{t,k}^{(i,j)}\geq \epsilon$.
 After the iterations, the particles reach the final peaks $x_{t,K_{t}}^{(i,j)}=[p_{t,K_{t}}^{(i,j)},s_{t,0}^{(i,j)}]$, which do not need further refinement because $d_{t,K_{t}}^{(i,j)} < \epsilon$.
 Thus, we have

 Algorithm \ref{alg:2} explains how to reach the final peaks in our iterative particle filter.
 Additionally, all the normal distributions $\mathcal{N}(x_{t,K_{t}}^{(i,j)},\sigma^{2})$ are used in the process of updating the target models as well.
-ECO examines only the estimated target state to update the target models, while our iterative particle filter provides all $\mathcal{N}(x_{t,K_{t}}^{(i,j)},\sigma^{2})$ for ECO to examine in the target model update process.
+Our baseline tracker examines only the estimated target state to update the target models, while our iterative particle filter provides all $\mathcal{N}(x_{t,K_{t}}^{(i,j)},\sigma^{2})$ for the tracker to examine in the target model update process.